johnigor/App-Donating/README.md

 - Start Working.
 - New donation.
 - End Campaign.
-- Button to donation history.
+- Redirect button to donation history.
-- Button to performance graphs.
+- Redirect button to performance graphs.
-- Button to Settings.
+- Redirect button to Settings.

 When Start Working is selected, start the work shift and become able to register a donation.